ranisaaulia/BOOKISH-BOULEVARD/README.md

 - CSS3
 - JavaScript

-## Getting Started

-To run the Bolevard Library application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/bolevard-library.git`
-2. Navigate to the project directory.
-3. Open `index.html` in your preferred web browser.

 ## Contributing

 Contributions are welcome!
-If you want to contribute to Bolevard Library, follow these steps:
+To contribute to Bookish Boulevard:

 1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/yourfeature`).
+2. Create a new branch (`git checkout -b feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`).
+3. Make modifications and commit changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/yourfeature`).
+4. Push changes to the branch (`git push origin feature`)
-5. Create a new Pull Request.
+5. Create a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

+- Thanks to [OpenAI](https://openai.com/) for providing assistance and inspiration for this project.
-Special thanks to [contributors](CONTRIBUTORS.md) who helped to make this project better.
+- Special thanks to contributors who helped in improving this application.